Schellenberg Wittmer Ltd

 Louis Burrus

-Louis Burrus is a Partner and the co-head of the Dispute Resolution Group in Geneva.
+Louis Burrus is a Partner in Schellenberg Wittmer’s Geneva office, where he heads the Dispute Resolution Group.
 He is dual-qualified in Switzerland and in England & Wales (Solicitor of the Senior Courts).
 Louis specializes in domestic and international commercial litigation, in particular in banking and financial disputes.
 He advises clients in cross-border multi-jurisdictional disputes and has extensive experience in conducting corporate internal investigations, including white-collar matters.
 Experience: \tLead counsel to a SIX-listed company in a post-transaction dispute further to the acquisition of a new subsidiary (price-adjustment mechanisms, enforcement of warranties, etc.) \tActed for a European energy company in enforcing a several hundred million arbitration award (ICC, seat in NYC), including by way of an attachment order (worldwide enforcement case) \tAdvising a major Swiss bank participating into the United States Department of Justice’s (DoJ) Program for Non-Prosecution Agreements or Non-Target Letters for Swiss banks (co-Project Manager role)

 Philippe Bärtsch is a Vice-Chair of our International Arbitration Practice Group and a Co-Head of our Sports Practice Group.
 He represents clients in complex international commercial, investment and sports arbitration matters as well as in setting-aside proceedings before the Swiss Supreme Court.
 Philippe is highly recommended by the legal directories, both as an arbitration and as a sports lawyer.
 Experience: \tCounsel and arbitrator in more than 100 complex commercial arbitrations seated in common law and civil law jurisdictions worldwide, involving a wide array of matters and under many different laws \tMain areas of specialization include post M&A disputes, energy, construction / engineering, commodities, pharmaceutical, consumer goods and sports \tCounsel in close to 100 different proceedings before sports arbitral institutions and adjudicative bodies of sports federations, including in some of the highest profile sports cases in recent history

-Josef Caleff heads Schellenberg Wittmer's Real Estate Group in Zurich and is a partner in the Construction Group as well as the Mergers & Acquisitions Group.
+Josef Caleff co-heads Schellenberg Wittmer's Real Estate Group and is a Partner in the Construction Group as well as the Mergers & Acquisitions Group.
 Experience: \tHe possesses special expertise in real estate transactions, in particular sale and purchase of single properties and portfolios, real estate financing, construction and commercial leases \tAdvising clients in all types of corporate and M&A transactions \tCounsel of Dolce & Gabbana in the negotiation of a long-term high-end lease agreement at a prime location on Bahnhofstrasse, Zurich \tCounsel of the Barana Group in the sale of an office building in Zurich for CHF 128m to the city of Zurich

-Vincent Carron is a partner in Schellenberg Wittmer's Geneva office, where he heads the employment law group.
-Experience: \tExtensive experience representing clients before the labor courts and advising them on all employment law matters (including review of contracts, employee handbooks, termination agreements, unilateral and collective dismissals, business transfers and assistance in M&A transactions, structure of severance payments, aspects of international employee transfers, international social security coordination, lease of services, restructuring of remuneration and bonus schemes, work schedule reductions, recording of working time, employer’s liability, due diligences) \tAdvising and representing clients in matters related to pension funds, covering both litigation and corporate aspects \tActs as an expert in Swiss labour law before international tribunals courts
+Vincent Carron is a Partner in Schellenberg Wittmer’s Geneva office, where he heads the Employment Law Group.
+Experience: \tExtensive experience representing clients before the labor courts and advising them on all employment law matters (including review of contracts, employee handbooks, termination agreements, unilateral and collective dismissals, business transfers and assistance in M&A transactions, structure of severance payments, aspects of international employee transfers, international social security coordination, lease of services, restructuring of remuneration and bonus schemes, work schedule reductions, recording of working time, employer’s liability, due diligence) \tAdvising and representing clients in matters related to pension funds (2nd pillar), covering both litigation and advice \tActs as an expert in Swiss labour law before international tribunals courts

 Stéphanie Chuffart-Finsterwald